HDR-Ecosystem/hdr2024/content/speakers/panels.md

 [Associate Professor, Department of Computer Science](https://www.neiu.edu/faculty/francisco-iacobelli-phd)
 {{< figure src="/images/speakers/FranciscoIacobelli.jpg" nozoom="true" >}}

+Francisco Iacobelli’s research focus is at the intersection of human-computer interaction, equitable AI and health disparities.
+In particular, intelligent tutoring systems and virtual agents that are purposefully designed for low-literacy Latino populations.
+Dr. Iacobelli is an associate professor with a dual appointment to the departments of Health Informatics and Data Science, and the department of Surgery at Loyola University Chicago.
+Iacobelli is affiliated to the Center for Advancing Safety of Machine Intelligence (CASMI) as well as the Medical Association for the Latino Advancement (MOLA).
+He obtained his Ph.D. in Computer Science from Northwestern University, a Ms. Sc. from DePaul University and his undergraduate degree from Universidad Diego Portales in Santiago, Chile.

 ### Fernando Moreu (University of New Mexico)
 [Associate Professor, Department of Civil, Construction and Environmental Engineering](https://civil.unm.edu/faculty-staff/faculty-profiles/fernando-moreu.html)
 {{< figure src="/images/speakers/FernandoMoreu.jpg" nozoom="true" >}}